jumpcn/MyScripts/README.md

 ### Backup Pictrues from Qiniu for Hexo

-A script to backup pictrues from qiniu
+A script to backup pictures from qiniu